 “One of the key differences with our private service is that you get a doctor-led service, with as much guidance as you need along the way.” as Dr Denton explains,

-“We offer longer consultation as standard for all patients, allowing more time to explore concerns and explain, giving the patient more information and time to decide on options, but for children’s vaccinations we have adopted evidence based steps to make the experience as stress-free as possible.”
+“We offer longer consultations as standard for all patients, allowing more time to explore concerns and explain, giving the patient more information and time to decide on options, but for children’s vaccinations we have adopted evidence-based steps to make the experience as stress-free as possible.”

 “For example, we offer numbing cream in advance of vaccinations, which we recommend be applied to the area of the arm to be injected at least 1 hour before, so the arm is numb by the time we see our patients.
 We also employ distraction techniques with videos and toys and small rewards to make the experience as stress and pain-free as possible.
 The decision to proceed is always the parent’s or child’s and we will do all we can to ensure they make the right decision for them.

 Recognising the anti-vaccination movement